Stealth technology: Measuring

 The size of a target's image on radar is measured by the RCS, often represented by the symbol σ and expressed in square meters.
 This does not equal geometric area.
-A perfectly conducting sphere of projected cross sectional area 1 m^{2} (i.e. a diameter of 1.13 m) will have an RCS of 1 m^{2}.
+A perfectly conducting sphere of projected cross sectional area 1 m2 (i.e. a diameter of 1.13 m) will have an RCS of 1 m2.
 Note that for radar wavelengths much less than the diameter of the sphere, RCS is independent of frequency.
-Conversely, a square flat plate of area 1 m^{2} will have an RCS of σ=4π A^{2} / λ^{2} (where A=area, λ=wavelength), or 13,982 m^{2} at 10 GHz if the radar is perpendicular to the flat surface.
+Conversely, a square flat plate of area 1 m2 will have an RCS of = 4π } (where A=area, =wavelength), or 13982 m2 at 10 GHz if the radar is perpendicular to the flat surface.
 At off-normal incident angles, energy is reflected away from the receiver, reducing the RCS.
 Modern stealth aircraft are said to have an RCS comparable with small birds or large insects, though this varies widely depending on aircraft and radar.

 If the RCS was directly related to the target's cross-sectional area, the only way to reduce it would be to make the physical profile smaller.
 Rather, by reflecting much of the radiation away or by absorbing it, the target achieves a smaller radar cross section.